rhit-lahmanjh/Sky_Guardian/README.md

 ## Adding a custom State

 # Supplemental Documentation
+This section will include any additional documents that we deem too long to include in this top level of the readme.
+Likely some of the section from functional safety above will be moved to here.
 # Troublehooting resources
 + [Tello Drone User Manual](https://dl-cdn.ryzerobotics.com/downloads/Tello/Tello%20User%20Manual%20v1.4.pdf)
 + [Official Flet developer community](https://discord.gg/mMJHgYEqRK)